OxygeNvim/installer/README.md

 oxygen uninstall
 ```

-> You can pass `-y` flag to answer all questions as yes
+> You can add `-y` flag to answer yes to all questions